rxue/learning-dirary/clean-code/chapter9-.md

 Public functions should follow the list of private variables.
 We would like to put the `private` utilities called by a `public` function right after the `public` function itself.
 This follows the *stepdown rule* and helps the program read like a newspaper article.

 ### Encapsulation
 We like to keep our variables and utility functions `private`, but we're not fanatic about it. **Sometimes we need to make a variable or utility functions `protected` so that it can be accessed by a test**.
 For us, **tests rule**.
+If a test in the same package needs to call a function or access a variable, we'll make it `protected` or *package scope*.
+However, we'll first look for a way to maintain privacy.
+Loosening encapsulation is always the last resort.

+## Classes Should be Small
+### Cohesion
+Classes should have small number of instance variables.
+In general the more variables a method manipulates the more cohesive the method is to its class.
+A class in which each variable is used by the method is maximally cohesive.

+In general, it is neither advisable nor possible to create such maximally cohesive classes; on the other hand, we would like cohesion to be high.
+When cohesion is high, it means that the methods and variables of the classes are co-dependent and hang together as a logical whole.

+The strategy of keeping functions small and keeping parameter lists short can sometimes lead to a proliferation of instance variables that are used by a subset of methods.
+When this happens, it almost always means that there is at least one other class trying to get out of the larger class.
+You should try to separate the variables and methods into two or more classes such that the new classes are more cohesive.

+### Maintaining Cohesion Results in Many Small Classes
+When classes lose cohesion, split them!

+The change was made by writing a test suite that verified the precise behavior of the first program.

+## Organizing for Change
+In a clean system we organize our classes so as to reduce the risk of change.

+In an ideal system, we incorporate new features by extending the system, not by making modifications to existing code.

+### Isolating from Change
+Dependencies upon concrete details create challenges for testing our system.
 # Chapter 15 JUnit Internals
 ## The JUnit Framework
 Negatives are slightly harder to understand than positives [G29]